FichteFoll/advent-of-code/2024/README.md

 based on incorrect assumptions about what `checked_div` means and whether or not negative numbers can occur, this turned out to be a rather neat task.

+### Day 13

+First part was comparatively trivial and a known puzzle from previous years, mostly subject to off-by-one errors (of which I had one).

+The second part jumps you
+with a lack of information
+and requires some creativity
+in formulating what you *think* the result could look like into code.
+I had a good hunch here
+but missed the part in the description that mentions "most" robots being part of the image …